 With your registration application, you must submit insurance policy information showing at least $50,000 of personal injury liability coverage and $50,000 of property damage coverage.
 Contractors who wish to self-insure instead must submit a separate Self-Insurance Certificate of Coverage and Attestation form with their application.

-How NEXT Insurance supports Pennsylvania general contractors
+How NEXT supports Pennsylvania general contractors

-At NEXT, we offer convenient, affordable options for general contractor insurance.
+NEXT offers convenient, affordable options for general contractor insurance.
 When you need self-employed general contractor insurance or general contractor business insurance coverage to comply with state licensing requirements and protect your business, we’ve got your back.

 Get an instant quote online today.